 10 Tips to Avoid Becoming a Victim

 - Watch out for phishing scams.
 Phishing scams use common forms of communication, like emails, texts, phone calls, and even websites, to trick users into disclosing private account or login information.
 Do not click on links or open any attachments from sources you are not familiar with.
 Also, be sure to never give your password, account number, or PIN to anyone.
+Remember, no one from your financial institution will contact you to ask for this information.

 - Rely on official sources for the most up-to-date information during times of crisis.
 Visit official, government-backed websites like the Centers for Disease Control and Prevention (CDC), World Health Organization (WHO), the Department of Treasury (DOT), the Internal Revenue Service (IRS), and even your state’s department websites to keep track of the latest developments.
+Legitimate government websites end in a .gov or .mil web address, and begin with https:// to ensure you’re connecting to the official website.

 - Keep your computers and mobile devices up to date.
 Make sure your computer and mobile device security software, web browser, and operating systems have the most recent updates to best defend against viruses, malware, and other online threats.
 If able, turn on automatic updates so you receive the newest fixes as they become available.

 - Recognize and avoid bogus website links.
 Fraudsters and cybercriminals embed easy-to-click links to downloaded malware, causing your device to become infected without you even knowing it.
-The easiest way to detect bad links is to hover over the link to view the actual URL that you are being routed to.
+The easiest way to detect bad links is to hover over the link to view the actual URL you are being routed to.
 The fraudulent URL link will often mimic a real, trustworthy link, but it will have slight differences.
 Here’s an example of what to look out for: www.ABC-Bank.com vs ABC_Bank.com.

 - Educate yourself before making any investments.
 Remember, during times of crisis there is also a high potential for fraud.
-Be very wary of any company claiming to be helping those in need or ability to prevent, detect or cure diseases.
+Be wary of any company claiming to be helping those in need or ability to prevent, detect or cure diseases.
 For information on how to avoid investment fraud, visit the U.S. Securities and Exchange Commission website.

 - Help others by reporting scams.
 Visit the FBI's Internet Crime Complaint Center at www.ic3.gov to report suspected or confirmed scams.
 You can also stay up-to-date on the latest scams by visiting the FTC’s page at www.consumer.ftc.gov/features/scam-alerts.